axoplasm/Moby-Dick/chapter/016-ship.md

 lick his blood?”

 “Come hither to me — hither, hither,” said Peleg, with a significance in his eye that almost startled me.
-“Look ye, lad; never say that on board the Pequod.
+“Look ye, lad; never say that on board the *Pequod*.
 Never say it anywhere.
 Captain Ahab did not name himself.  ’Twas a foolish, ignorant whim of his crazy, widowed mother, who died when he was only a twelvemonth old.
 And yet the old squaw Tistig, at Gayhead, said that the name